 Sparrow and Naomi, in Dykes To Watch Out For.
 Sparrow at one point described herself as a "bisexual lesbian" which raises a few eyebrows.
 Although given that Stuart is the only male she's been shown to date, it may be more of an If It's You, It's Okay situation.

 The Whateley Universe has a few of them.
 Chaka and Fey are those.
 Sara skirts the line, and is more clearly lesbian.
-Jobe and Belphoebe are also this.
+Belphoebe is also this.

 Nikolai from Sapphire kills two birds with one stone when he tells Alec that both he and Boris were bisexual for one another.